This post may contain affiliate links. Please see our disclosure policy.

 - In a large mixing bowl, combine 6 cups blackberries3 tablespoons granulated sugar, 1 tablespoon fresh lemon juice, and 2 tablespoons cornstarch until well combined and the cornstarch and sugar evenly coat the berries.
 Place the berries into the buttered baking dish.

-- In a separate bowl, mix together the ½ cup all-purpose flour, ½ cup rolled oats, 1 teaspoon cinnamon, ½ cup brown sugar, and ⅓ cup butter (softened) together with your hands until the mixture is crumbly.
+- In a separate bowl, mix together the ½ cup all-purpose flour, ½ cup old-fashioned rolled oats, 1 teaspoon cinnamon, ½ cup brown sugar, and ⅓ cup butter (softened) together with your hands until the mixture is crumbly.
 Spread the crumble evenly over the berries.

 - Bake for 35-40 minutes or until the berries are soft and the juices are bubbly and the crisp topping is golden.
 Note: If you notice the crisp is browning too quickly, lightly cover with foil and continue to bake as directed.